Ivangribeiro/Getting-and-Cleaning-Data/Code Book.md

-  The script run_analysis.R performs the 5 procedures requested in the course project.
+  The script run_analysis.R performs the 5 procedures requested in the course project:

 Files are read using read.table() funtion.